Core Courses | Pedagogical

 EDUC-5583.
 Experiential Methods in Music Education

-Students will be introduced to three experiential methods of music education: the Orff, Kodaly and Dalcroze methods.
-Elements of musical expression will be actively explored through singing, playing instruments, moving, improvising, composing, and directed listening.
-Participants will develop a basic music literacy and learn how to sequence rhythmic and melodic material for teaching purposes.
-The potential of global or world music to teach the Elementary Music Curriculum will be examined.
+Students will be introduced to several experiential methods of Music education.
+Musical expression will be actively explored through singing, playing instruments, moving, improvising, composing, conducting, and directed listening.
+Students will develop a basic Music literacy and learn how to sequence curricular material for teaching purposes.
+The potential of global or world music to teach Music in schools will be examined.
+Previous experience or training in Music is recommended but not required.

 EDUC-5703.
 Contemporary Math Concepts for Elementary Educators